-- Set CD-ROM drive as the first boot device under "Advanced BIOS Features" in the BIOS Setup program.
-Save the changes and exit. - When partitioning your hard drive (Figure 1), make sure to leave unallocated space for Xpress Recovery2 (10 GB or more is recommended; actual size requirements vary, depending on the amount of data) (Figure 2).
+When partitioning your hard drive, make sure to leave unallocated space (10 GB or more is recommended; actual size requirements vary, depending on the amount of data) and begin the installation of the operating system.

-3. Select a file system (for example, NTFS) and begin the installation of the operating system (Figure 3).
+After the operating system is installed, rightclick the Computer icon on your desktop and select Manage.
+Go to Disk Management to check disk allocation.

-4. After the operating system is installed, right-click the My Computer icon on your desktop and select Manage (Figure 4).
-Go to Computer Management to check disk allocation.
-Xpress Recovery2 will save the backup file to the unallocated space (black stripe along the top)(Figure 5).
+Xpress Recovery2 will save the backup file to the unallocated space (black stripe along the top).
 Please note that if there is no enough unallocated space, Xpress Recovery2 cannot save the backup file.